Critters/TWANG/README.md

 * A spawn pool is a point which spawns enemies forever
 * position: 0 to 1000
 * rate: milliseconds between spawns, 1000 = 1 second
-* speed: speed of the enemis it spawns
+* speed: speed of the enemies it spawns
 * direction: 0=towards start, 1=away from start

 **spawnLava(startPoint, endPoint, ontime, offtime, offset);**